csuhta/inquisition-perks/readme.txt

 INTRODUCTION
 ------------------------------------------------------------------------------+

-This is a guide to the Inquisition Perks menu in Dragon Age: Inquisition.
+This is a guide to the Inquisition Perks system in Dragon Age: Inquisition.

-The game doesn't do a very good job describing exactly what you're buying when you're selecting a perk, so here we are.
+The game doesn't do a very good job describing exactly what you're buying when selecting a perk, so here we are.

 THIS GUIDE CONTAINS MINOR SPOILERS, MOSTLY IN THE FORM OF LOCATION AND QUEST NAMES.
 IT CONTAINS NO PLOT SPOILERS.